Think-hong/Think-hong.github.io/README.md

 # Introduction

 Hi there!
 I'm Seo Yun Hong, a researcher in medical artificial intelligence.
-I'm currently pursuing a dual major in Biomedical Engineering and Software Engineering at Sungkyunkwan University.
+I'm currently pursuing a dual major in Integrative BioTechnology and Software Engineering at Sungkyunkwan University.
 I have a passion for exploring the intersection of technology and healthcare, with a focus on developing innovative solutions to improve patient care and outcomes.

 ## Career Summary

-I'm dedicated to advancing medical AI, specializing in disease prediction.
-I've led projects developing predictive models for personalized treatment plans.
-I'm committed to driving impactful advancements at the intersection of technology and medicine.
+I'm trying to dedicate advancing medical AI, specializing in disease prediction.
+I'm doing projects developing predictive models for personalized treatment.
+I'm committed to driving impactful advancements at the intersection of AI and healthcare.

 ## Skills